-You know that old saying—there’s a sucker born every minute?
+You know that old saying: “There’s a sucker born every minute”—?
 Don’t be one of them.
-Stay ahead of the latest travel scams to keep your vacation plans from falling apart.
-The schemes below may be just the tip of the iceberg when it comes to travel cons, but preparing yourself for these sneaky swindles is a good place to start.
+Stay ahead of these surprisingly effective travel scams to keep your vacation plans from falling apart.
+The schemes below may be just the tip of the iceberg when it comes to travel cons, but preparing yourself for these common swindles is a good place to start.

 Car-Rental Collision Damage Waivers

 If you’ve ever dropped your business card in a “win a free trip” drawing at a restaurant or signed up to win at a fair, you may have gotten a phone call, letter, or email claiming you’ve won a free vacation.
+These days, the hustle is often via robocall.
 Be wary—many of these “prizes” are actually booby traps in which you’ll have to pay hefty fees to claim the vacation or give your credit-card number to “verify your eligibility,” resulting in identity theft.
-The Federal Trade Commission (FTC) is cracking down on these scams.
-Follow its guide on what to do to avoid being scammed: Get the names of resorts and airlines included in the prize and call them independently to verify the trip.
+After a recent lull in monitoring these robocalls, the Federal Trade Commission (FTC) is again cracking down on them.
+If you’re scammed, get the names of resorts and airlines included in the prize and call them independently to verify the trip.
 Never give credit-card information to someone who cold-calls you, and be sure to get details of the prize in writing before accepting.

 Fake International Driving Permits